mnzaki/coolsoft-13-wiki/Conventions-and-Guidelines.md

 - Prefer single-quoted strings when you don't need string interpolation or special symbols.
     Use single quotes `'like this'` if you don't use any escapes (like `\n`) or inline code (using `#{}`) or other escapes inside your string.
 If you need those, then you should use double quotes `"like this #{40+2}"` instead.

-You can read more here: https://github.com/copycopter/style-guide#ruby
+These are some necessary basics, but you can read more here: https://github.com/copycopter/style-guide#ruby

 ### Some Rails Style Conventions
 - Aim for skinny Controllers!